HeithemTarchouna/Fractals/README.md

 # Fractals
-Generating different kinds of fracts using python, matplotlib and turtle:
+Generating different kinds of fractals using python, matplotlib and turtle:

 -Mandelbrot :
 </br>